-- This time period will be an unknown length of time. - The "last days" are a time of judgment upon those who have turned away from God.
+- This time period will have an unknown duration. - The "last days" are a time of judgment upon those who have turned away from God.

-- The term, "last days" can also be translated as "final days" or "end times." - In some contexts, this could be translated as, "end of the world" or "when this world ends."
+- The term "last days" can also be translated as "final days" or "end times." - In some contexts, this could be translated as "end of the world" or "when this world ends."

-(See also: day of the Lord, day of Yahweh, judge, judgment, turn, turn away, turn back, world, worldly)
+(See also: day of the Lord, judge, turn, world)